alo9507/JustKeepClicking/content/blog/pair-programmaing-true-cost-of-software-development/index.md

 Breadth-first familiarity with the entire codebase with good pairing rotations

-<h3>Negatives</h3>
-Raw highly-skilled programmer hours devoted to the feature

-In a pair programming environment, it is a fact that some of your most senior devs will end up pairing with junior developers.
-Assuming the senior dev doesn’t just stone wall the junior and fly on the keyboard solo, some of that developers time will go towards talking rather than typing.
+<b>Distraction to Senior Devs:</b> The hours of developers with high skill weightings would be diverted from coding to training others.
+Some time will be spent talking rather than typing.

-Depth-first specialization and familiarity in certain parts of the codebase.
-Without pair rotations, is possible for one person to develop a deep familiarity, a kind of intellectual marriage to one part of the codebase that they solo-coded at some point.
+<b>Developers are Less Specialized:</b> Both a blessing and a curse, depth-first specialization and familiarity in certain parts of the codebase can boost developer efficiency for certain tasks.
+Without pair rotations, is possible for one person to develop a deep familiarity, a kind of intellectual marriage, to one part of the codebase that they solo-coded at some point.

 This can make some devs incredibly fast at implementing features in one part of the codebase, but much slower in others.